ibm-cloud-docs/transit-gateway/add-prefix-filters.md

    * Choose a network connection.
 You can select from the following connection types:

       * **Classic infrastructure** networks allow you to connect to IBM Cloud classic resources.
 Only one classic infrastructure connection is allowed per account.
-      * **VPC** networks can contain compute resources, allowing you to connect to your account's VPC resources, or, with approval, another account's VPC resources.
       * **Direct Link** creates a network connection to and from Direct Link 2.0 gateways so that there is a secure connection to on-premises networks and other resources that are connected to the transit gateway.

          If you select **Direct Link**, you must also log in to the [Direct Link console](/interconnectivity/direct-link){: external} (that uses the same IBM Cloud account) and specify **Transit Gateway** as the type of network connection for your direct link.
 You can specify the connection type when you create a direct link, or after your direct link is provisioned.
 For instructions, see [Updating the network connection type](/docs/dl?topic=dl-virtual-connection-types){: external}.